Corona-Killers/corona-manager/README.md

 ## Welcome To The Challenge!
 We need your help to beat the covid pandemic !! \
-this challenge will test your back end skills. you are required to use express and sequelize to analyze data from the given data base.
+this challenge will test your Back-End skills. you are required to use express.js and sequelize to analyze data from the given data base.

 ## Table Of Contents